Auto Accident Attorney Recommendation – What Will Insurance Cover?

 Uninsured Motorist (UM) & Underinsured Motorist:

 If you were the victim of a hit and run, and the accident was not your fault OR if you were hit by a vehicle that was uninsured, this provision of your auto insurance would cover you.
-This coverage isn’t found on every policy, but your insurance carrier will have you sign a waiver of UM coverage, if you decline this coverage.
+This coverage isn’t found on every policy, but the law requires that the insurance offer it to you.
+If you declined, your insurance carrier will have you sign a waiver of UM coverage.
 It is highly recommended that you purchase this type of coverage so that your medical bills as well as pain and suffering can be covered in the event you are the victim of a hit ‘n run or if you were hit by an uninsured motorist.

 Underinsured motorist would apply only in certain circumstances when your injury claim is worth more than the insurance coverage available by the other party.